krisc/events/tutorial.md

 ![screen 1](screen1.png)

+And just like that, the layout has changed.
 After you have finished geeking out on how cool what just happened was, let's add a button to the layout.
 Our `def` form for `main-layout` should now look like this:

 ```clojure
 (def main-layout [:linear-layout {:orientation :vertical}